Review of Neutral Naturalness: Introduction

+One way to characterize how the physical mass depends on various parameters is the measure associated with Barbieri and Giudice~\cite{Ellis:1986yg,Barbieri:1987fn} \beq \Delta_x=\left|\frac{x}{\mu^2}\frac{\partial\mu^2}{\partial x}\right|~. \eeq The larger this value, the more sensitive $\mu^2$ is to variations in the parameter $x$, or in other words, the more finely $x$ must be tuned to obtain the given value of $\mu^2$.
+The authors take the value of 10 to be a rough boundary between not very tuned ($\Delta\lesssim10$) and tuned $(\Delta\gtrsim10)$.
+Of course, this boundary is not a logical necessity.
+The notion of tuning is somewhat qualitative, and how much tuning one is willing to accept varies from individual to individual.\footnote{There are also many other measures of tuning that have been considered~\cite{Anderson:1994dz,Fowlie:2024nhs} adding another level of subjectivity to these discussions.}

+Applying this measure to the SM we find \beq \Delta_{\Lambda_\text{UV}^2}=\frac{3\lambda_t^2}{8\pi^2}\frac{\Lambda_\text{UV}^2}{\mu^2}~. \eeq For $\Lambda_\text{UV}\sim M_\text{Pl}$ one finds $\Delta\sim10^{32}$, which is quite clearly much larger than 10 and likely to exceed the tuning tolerance of many, if not most, physicists.
+Therefore, within the SM the hierarchy between the Planck scale and the weak scale is mysterious and sometimes labeled as a puzzle or a problem.
+Indeed, concrete calculations of the Higgs mass within SM extensions have borne out this EFT expectation~\cite{Gildener:1976ai,Weinberg:1978ym,Susskind:1978ms}, producing Higgs masses that are many orders of magnitude beyond the weak scale unless the model parameters are tuned very precisely.\footnote{Many excellent discussions of this hierarchy problem, including more historical context and further references, can be found in~\cite{Giudice:2008bi,Craig:2022eqo,Peskin:2025lsg}.}

-The hierarchy between the Higgs mass and other scales may emerge from a symmetry.
-If the Higgs is a pseudo-Nambu-Goldstone boson (pNGB) of an approximate global symmetry, then its mass is controlled by the symmetry breaking parameter.
-If nature manifests supersymmetry (SUSY), then the chiral symmetry that protects fermion masses can be transferred to bosons like the Higgs.
-In general, any symmetry that makes the Higgs insensitive to higher mass scales is only as effective as the largest parameter that breaks the symmetry.
-Therefore, to meaningfully address the hierarchy problem the top quark, whose coupling to the Higgs is largest, must transform under the new symmetry.
-The other particles that, along with the top quark, fill out a representation of this symmetry are referred to as top partners.
+An explanation of the hierarchy between the Higgs mass and other scales may emerge from a deeper symmetry, beyond those of the SM itself.
+For example, if the Higgs is a pseudo-Nambu-Goldstone boson (pNGB) of an approximate global symmetry, then its mass is controlled by the symmetry breaking parameter.
+Alternatively, if nature were to manifest supersymmetry (SUSY), then the chiral symmetry that protects fermion masses could be transferred to bosons like the Higgs.
+In either case, what effectively occurs is that new ``partner" particles are required by the symmetry and these eliminate the quadratic dependence on $\Lambda_\text{UV}$.
+Figure~\ref{fig:susyloops} schematically illustrates this idea for the case of SUSY, and again focusing on the top quark alone as the dominant source of quadratic sensitivity.
+In this figure we see that the contribution from the top quark loop is combined with the effects of its scalar partners, the stops.
+Each contributes a term that goes like $\Lambda_\text{UV}^2$, but the symmetry structure of SUSY ensures that they enter with opposite sign and exactly the same magnitude, leaving only logarithmic sensitivity to high scales.